-The receipt of this primitive causes GPCS to map the SFID, and if present, the MBS Content ID as well as the MS MAC Address to a ser-vice flow and thereby a connection.
+The receipt of this primitive causes GPCS to map the SFID and MS MAC Address to a unidirectional service flow and thereby a connection, and if present, the MBS Content ID to a logical channel within the MBS connection.
 GPCS invokes MAC functions, for example the MAC SAP (an example MAC SAP definition is provided in Annex C) to effect transfer of the SDU to the MAC layer.